girlscript/winter-of-contributing/C_CPP/Exception Handling/NaN.md

 `nanf` and `nanl` return NaN values of type float and long double, respectively.

-## How to deal with it?'
+## How to deal with it?

-One must check for NaN before dispatching the operation.
+Real life models can turn out to be completely corrupted if NaN is encountered.
+Hence, one must check for NaN before dispatching the operation.
 If detected, the compiler should throw an error to signal the exception.
 A simple 'if' statement should be used if NaN occurs frequently in one's code or if the code involves complex mathematical calculations.
+In imported datasets, empty values may also be reported as NaN.
 In all other cases, the checks can be eliminated.

 ## Points to note

 * According to the IEEE, NaN comparisons always result in `false`.
 * A variable can be set NaN in C++ by the use of pointers.
+* The sign bit of NaN has no significance.
+The sign bit of the `Default NaN` is unknown.

 ## References